loujine/musicbrainz-scripts/README.md

 TODO
 ----

-* placement of the buttons is awkward, but it is because buttons placed next to the "batch-" options do not work (due to this part of the page being reloaded?)

-* improve guessed work: use the track artist to limit the search to the correct composer
+* improve 'guessed work': use the track artist to limit the search to the correct composer

+* improve 'set instrument': switch to drop down menu

+* ideas for future scripts:

+  - select work tonality (key) from artist works tab
+  - show subworks on a work series page (catalog)
+  - show track durations on artist relationship page
+  - show discid counter on relase tab headers

 Notes